DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Human Evaluation Details

 To qualitatively validate the efficacy of the meta-controller's switching mechanism beyond aggregate metrics, we present two contrasting case studies sampled from the MultiWOZ test set.
 These examples illustrate how DyBBT's principled switching aligns with human judgment, in contrast to a naive baseline.

 \textbf{Case 1: High Agreement Example (DyBBT)}.
-The meta-controller correctly identified a state warranting costly deliberation due to high \textit{aleatoric uncertainty} despite the cognitive state being well explored.
+The meta-controller correctly identified a state warranting costly deliberation due to high \textit{aleatoric uncertainty} despite the cognitive state being well-explored.
 The belief state, cognitive signals, and subsequent action were as follows.